 Adult members of St. Mark have many different opportunities for learning, fellowship, and Christian service.
 Whether you'd like to deepen your understanding of the Bible, participate in outreach to the community, or just enjoy being together, one of these groups is sure to be right for you.

 St. Mark's Bible Study meets on the second Tuesday of the month at 10:00 am in the large conference room of the church office.
-The next Bible study is August 8, 2017.
+This Bible study will resume in September.
 The Bible study is open to everyone, so please feel invited and welcome to attend.

 Women of the Evangelical Lutheran Church in America

-From September through May, members of the St. Mark chapter of WELCA (Women of the ELCA) meet together on the first Tuesday of the month at 10:00 AM in the Conference Room (with a luncheon at St. Mark Village in place of the May meeting).
+From September through May, members of the St. Mark chapter of WELCA (Women of the ELCA) meet together on the third Tuesday of the month at 10:00 am in the Conference Room (with a luncheon at St. Mark Village in place of the May meeting).
 Refreshments are served and all are welcome.
 Guest speakers are often invited to speak on topics of interest.

 St. Mark WELCA regularly takes on projects that help the community at large.
 For a number of months, WELCA has partnered with Grace Lutheran Church to collect personal hygiene items as well as men's, women's and children's clothing for Grace's homeless outreach project called Lydia's Closet.